ryentes/dplyrr/README.md

 ## Common functions for all databases

 In this section, we use a database file, "my_db.sqlite3", for illustration.
-If you want to trace the codes, you should first create the databese.
+If you want to trace codes below, you should first create the databese.

 ```r